 - hats (one beanie, one sun hat)

-- vegan hiking shoes/boots and socks (no cotton)
+- hiking shoes/boots and socks (no cotton)

 - trekking poles (optional but recommended)